sherifcodeur/Galo-CLI/README.md

 after that you need to add informations to the model fields **if you intend to use the crud generator**:

+- generator:"i c s e",
+- fieldType: "text"

+for the generator you have 4 possibilities : i for index , c for controller , s for store , e for edit

+for the fieldType : you have several choices : text , textarea , password , email , select

 ### for sequelize

 the fields for the schema has to be entered in the form : nameoffield:typeoffield